mjl1999/Credit-Card-Validator/README.md

 It also represented a milestone for me in terms of my coding skills, as I managed to get a grip on the concept of functions and starting becoming comfortable creating and organising them for specialised tasks in my program.

-This program was when I really knew "coding is for me"
+This program was when I really knew: "Coding is for me."